A master’s degree in data science helps prepare professionals to take the next career step.

 Several factors would impact the cost of obtaining a master’s degree in data science.
 The cost of a fully online program would differ from that of an on-campus program; tuition for an in-state student would likely be less than that of an out-of-state student; commuting students would pay less than those living on-campus and paying for college housing.

 Per-credit costs will also vary from one school to another.
-As an example: Southern Methodist University, which offers an online Master of Science in Data Science, charges $1,704 per credit for this program for the 2020-2021 academic year, while the per credit cost for Indiana residents to take the online MS in data science program at Indiana University is $478.82 (non-residents: $782.71 per credit) in 2021.
+As an example: Southern Methodist University, which offers an online Master of Science in Data Science, charges $1,450 per credit for this program for the September 2023 term, while the per credit cost for Indiana residents to take the online MS in data science program at Indiana University is $490 (non-residents: $812.50 per credit).

 Some schools might charge flat rates for an entire program; others, such as the University of Texas at Austin, charges per course ($1,000 per course for its online master of science in data science program).